-For an engagement survey to provide the insights you want, you must be able to gauge qualitative traits like emotion.
+For a survey to provide the insights you want when it comes to measuring employee engagement, you must be able to gauge qualitative traits like emotion.
 As useful and efficient as Likert scale questions are to your feedback and engagement strategy, they cannot capture nuanced data like feelings.
-That’s why open-ended questions are so essential to your engagement surveys.
+That’s why open-ended questions are so essential to trusted engagement surveys.

 - How to use open-ended questions